Santhosh-Umapathi/React-Native-Clean-Architecture-MVVM/Readme.md

 10. Create di/interfaces for the use cases
 11. Create di/implementations for the use cases
 12. Instantiate di with all the above
+13. Use the di implementations inside the Presentation layer